jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 * At least one RNN layer
 * A dense layer with softmax activation of size three (the number of classes)

+The optimizer used is `SDG`,
+the loss function is the categorical crossentropy.

 Elements to play with:

 * The number of words in the vocabulary of the tweets